dgor82/dgor82.github.io/dev_style_guide.md

 In my default setup, I also have

 - `Result<T>` to encapsulate the return value of an operation that might either succeed or result in an error message.

-- `Attempt<T>` to encapsulate an operation that might throw an exception.
-I steer clear of the name `Try<T>` (more idiomatic in the functional world) due to its clash with the specific semantics of the 'Try' prefix for methods in C# (i.e. returning a bool and writing the result into an out variable).
-Also, per my own convention, a function that returns an `Attempt<T>` shall have the 'Safely' prefix in its name.
+- `Attempt<T>` to encapsulate the outcome of an operation that might throw an exception.
+I steer clear of the name `Try<T>` (idiomatic in the functional world) due to its clash with the specific semantics of the 'Try' prefix for methods in C# (i.e. returning a bool and writing the result into an out variable).
+I also like `Attempt<T>` more because it's a noun, thereby aligning better than `Try<T>` with the noun-names of the other monadic wrappers.
+Finally, per my own convention, a function that returns an `Attempt<T>` shall have the 'Safely' prefix in its name.
 Example for a signature:

 ```
 static async Task<Attempt<string>> SafelyProcessInputRequestAsync(string input) {...}
 ```

 - `Validate<T>` to encapsulate a collection of validation results/errors (e.g. for user input)